WhaleJ84/git-for-gits/README.md

 It is good practice to make one commit per change.
 For example, if you have to modify 20 files to change "It's coming home!" to "It's coming home next time", make the changes, add all the files, then write a meaningful commit like `git commit -m 'adjusted statement to reflect that ludicrous display last night'`.
 There is no need to make 20 separate commits all saying the same thing.

+You may have noticed there was a typo in the commit message.
+You can edit the message with `git commit --amend`.

 ## Logging for Lobotomites